mycoboco/quokka/README.md

-quokka: An Interactive File Renamer
+quokka: an interactive file renamer
 ===================================

 `quokka` is an interactive file renamer, which helps to rename multiple files